kramerProject/kramerProject/README.md

 Graduated in Publicity and Propaganda, post graduated in Administration and Finance and Master in Economics.
 With a dynamic profile and more than 10 years of experience in the financial market, I worked in functions aimed at improving processes, planning, control and systems implementation.

-I started my studies in programming with VBA, python, until I concluded a software developer course at <strong>Trybe</strong>.
+I started my studies in programming with VBA, python, until I concluded a software developer course at <strong>Trybe</strong> also have a MBA in Data Engineering at <strong>XP Educaçao</strong>.
 Visit my [linkedin](https://www.linkedin.com/in/kramer-silva/) to find more.

 ## Why programming: